-The future of monetization for publishing has been turned upside down for several years.
-The advertising-based revenue model, for instance, is undermined for a number of reasons: ad budgets move to GAFAM, disintermediation and loss of margin, adblock and programmed disappearance of third party cookies, difficulty to value your own First-Party Data…
+Over recent years, the future of monetization for online publishers has been turned upside down.
+For example, the advertising-based revenue model is now undermined by ad budgets moving to GAFAM, disintermediation and loss of margin, adblock and programmed disappearance of third party cookies, difficulty to value your own First-Party Data, to name just a few!

-Admittedly, publishers have been diversifying their sources of revenue on digital since 2010, notably thanks to the rise of premium models and, more largely, directly generated reader revenue (subscription, donations, micro-payments...).
-Yet, the proportion of readers ready to pay for information is still minor.
+Admittedly, over the past decade, publishers have been diversifying their sources of revenue online (mainly thanks to premium models and directly-generated reader revenue, including subscription and donations).
+But, the proportion of readers who are ready to pay for information is still very low and cookies play an important role in monetization.

-Until then, there were few options available for publishers.
-But, during summer 2020, everything changed: the French Council of State caused a breach in the position of the CNIL relative to cookie walls, stating that the French regulatory body did not have to forbid or to discourage them.
+Until now, few options were available for publishers to solve this issue.
+But, in summer 2020, everything changed.
+The French Council of State opposed the CNIL's position on cookie walls, stating that they didn't have the right to forbid or to discourage them.
+Cookie walls are back in business!

 - What are the legal implications?